MissVeronica/repository-content-for-UM/README.md

 6. <a href="https://github.com/MissVeronica/um-email-parse-shortcode">Email Parse Shortcode "um_show_content"</a> NEW

 ## Integrations
-1. <a href="https://github.com/MissVeronica/um-newsletter-plugin-checkbox">Newsletter plugin subscription selection</a>
+1. <a href="https://github.com/MissVeronica/um-newsletter-plugin-checkbox">Newsletter plugin subscription selection</a> Updated for UM 2.8.6
 2. <a href="https://github.com/MissVeronica/um-really-simple-captcha">Really Simple Captcha plugin</a> Updated for UM 2.8.5
 3. <a href="https://github.com/MissVeronica/um-woo-predefined-fields">WooCommerce Fields in the UM Forms Designer</a> Updated for UM 2.8.3
 4. <a href="https://github.com/MissVeronica/UM-TablePress-Integration">User Profile Page and a TablePress shortcode</a>